semaphoreci/docs/docs/ci-cd-environment/docker-layer-caching.md

 - docker push "$DOCKER_USERNAME"/go_hw:"$SEMAPHORE_GIT_BRANCH"
 ```

-The aforementioned commands tags an existing Docker image and pushes it to the
+The aforementioned commands tag an existing Docker image and push it to the
 Docker registry in a way that can be found and reused as a cache Docker image.

 ``` yaml